Create cluster

 Enter the scheduling information for the Spark job.

-Category Description Job type Spark job: Execute Spark tasks after cluster creation.
-Execution file Select an Object Storage bucket and register the execution file.
+Category Description Job type Spark job: Execute Spark job after cluster creation Execution file Select a file to execute from an Object Storage bucket

-- File: Select an Object Storage bucket and register the argument file.
+- File: Select an argument file from Object Storage

-- Text: Write arguments directly.Deployment mode Select the mode to run Spark.
+- Text: Write arguments for the jobDeployment mode Choose the mode to run Spark

-- Wait on failure: Only terminate the cluster if the job succeeds.
+- Wait on failure: Only shut down the cluster if the job succeeds

-- Always wait: Do not terminate the cluster regardless of success or failure.
+- Always wait: Do not shut down the cluster regardless of job success or failure

-- Always terminate: Terminate the cluster on both success and failure.Save scheduling log file Choose whether to save scheduling log files.
+- Always shutdown: Shut down the cluster regardless of job success or failureScheduling log file storage Choose whether to save scheduling log files

-- Save to Object Storage: Save scheduling log files to the desired bucket.
+- Save to Object Storage: Save logs to a selected bucket

 Spark options

-Spark options refer to configuration values passed when executing Spark job files using spark-submit.
+Spark options refer to configuration settings to be passed when executing Spark job files using spark-submit

-They can be written as shown below, and for more details on configuration values, refer to the official documentation.
+They can be written as follows, and further details can be found in the official documentation.

 --class org.apache.spark.examples.SparkPi --master yarn